-Mario Rizzi is an Italian artist and filmmaker living in Berlin.
+Mario Rizzi (Italy, 1962) is an artist and filmmaker based in Berlin.

-His films consider the notions of the border, particularly in relation to issues of identity and belonging, and deal with the life of social outsiders, concentrating on collective memories and individual stories, often forgotten or untold.
-In the last 20 years, his films and photographs were mainly focused on the Middle East and on the theme of migration.
+Starting with the concept of border, above all in relation to the question of identity and sense of belonging, his work deals with lives on the margins, concentrating on collective memories and individual stories that are often forgotten or unspoken.
+Over the last twenty years his films and photographs have mainly focused on the Middle East and the topic of migration.

-His work is in prestigious public collections, including the Museum of Modern Art in New York.
+His works can be found in prestigious public collections, including the Museum of Modern Art in New York.

 In Iraq, on 3 August 2014, Islamic State forces attacked and captured Sinjar and neighboring towns, killing 5000 Yazidi men and kidnapping their women.
 More than 50000 Yazidis fled into the Sinjar mountains.
 Until today only a very few Yazidi women have been rescued from captivity.
 In summer 2016 I lived in a Yazidi IDP (internally displaced people) camp in Iraqi Kurdistan.
 I helped them initiate a summer school for Yazidi adolescents, listened to their stories and kept a photographic diary of daily moments of silent endurance, emotional gazes, simple gatherings.
 Their memories and their ancient syncretic culture had a particularly strong impact on me.
 The work consists of portraits of Yazidi women.

 First exhibition: Wedding Galerie, Berlin, Germany, 2017 (curated by Solvej Ovesen & Bonaventure Ndikung)